 - h) Personal Care Establishments.
 Personal Care Establishments may reopen for indoor operations with required modifications.
 Personal Care Establishments also include hair salons, nail salons, barbershops, esthetic, skin care, electrology, body art professionals, tattoo parlors, and piercing shops, tanning salons and massage therapy (in non-healthcare settings).
-Indoor capacity at Personal Care Establishments is limited to 25% of maximum capacity at all times.
+Indoor occupancy at Personal Care Establishments is limited to 50% of maximum capacity at all times.
 Services at Personal Care Establishments may only be provided by appointment.
-Customers and staff must keep their face coverings on, over both their nose and mouth, at all times; services that require a customer/client or a personal care attendant to remove their face covering, e.g., facials and shaves, are prohibited.
-The owner, manager or operator of a personal care establishment must, prior to reopening, prepare, implement and post the required Los Angeles County Department of Public Health Reopening Protocol for Personal Care Establishments, attached to this Order as Appendix R. - i) Institutes of Higher Education.
-Colleges and universities in Los Angeles County will not be able to resume all in-person academic instruction, at this time.
-Institutions may continue to offer in person training and instruction for essential workforce for required activities that cannot be accomplished through virtual learning.
-All other academic instruction must continue to be done via distance-learning as specified in the County's Protocols for Institutes of Higher Education attached to this Order as Appendix U. Faculty and other staff may come to campus for the purpose of providing distance learning, and other activities related to the purposes above, as well as maintaining minimum basic operations.
-The institution must comply with all relevant portions of the County's Protocols for Institutes of Higher Education to maximize safety for all employees, also noted in Appendix U. - j) Cardrooms.
-On October 5, 2020, Cardrooms, satellite wagering facilities, and racetrack onsite waging facilities may reopen for outdoor operations only.
-The
+Customers and staff must keep their masks on, over both their nose and mouth, at all times; services that require a customer/client or a personal care attendant to remove their mask, e.g., facials and shaves, are prohibited.
+The owner, manager or operator of a personal care establishment must review, prepare, implement and post the required Los Angeles County Department of Public Health Reopening Protocol for Personal Care Establishments, attached to this Order as Appendix R. - Institutes of Higher Education.
+Colleges and universities in Los Angeles County may offer in-person academic instruction with limitations and modifications.
+Capacity for indoor lectures must be limited to 25% occupancy or 100 people, whichever is less.
+Courses conducted in certain indoor settings, like labs or studio arts, are exempt from the occupancy limitations that apply to indoor lectures.
+Maximum capacity for those settings is dependent on the size of the instructional space and the ability to maintain appropriate physical distancing at all times between all students and staff.
+Academic instruction should continue to be offered synchronously via distance-learning to the extent practicable as specified in the County's Protocols for Institutes of Higher Education attached to this Order as Appendix U. Student activities should be conducted virtually when possible.
+Student activities held in person must be limited to gatherings of 25% capacity or 100 students, whichever is smaller, for an outdoor space; or 25% capacity or 50 students, whichever is smaller, for an indoor space.
+Faculty and other staff may come to campus for the purpose of providing distance learning, and other activities related to the purposes above, as well as maintaining minimum basic operations.
+The institution must review and comply with all relevant portions of the County's Protocols for Institutes of Higher Education to maximize safety for all employees.